jmiszczak/three_way_opinion_spread/README.md

   - `v3w.netlogo` - model in NetLogo (tested with version 6.2.1)
   - `run.sh` - cotroller for running the experiements, it will run the apopriate experiements from `experiments.xml` (see below,
-  - `expName-expDesc.sh` - symbolink links for running headless NetLogo experiments,
+  - `make_links.sh` - script for creating symbolik links for running headless NetLogo experiments,
   - `expName.csv` - files with data obtained from *expName* experiment, created after running the experiment
   - `expName-*.py` - plotter files for data from *expName*, which might be based on data